 Skip to main content

-Pioneering a new path: Dr. Brian Kwan’s Unconventional Path to Medicine
+Pioneering a New Path: Dr. Brian Kwan’s Unconventional Journey to Medicine

 Brian Kwan posing with friends from medical school

 Brian Kwan, M.D. (right) attended medical school at Brown University and returned to California to complete his emergency medicine residency in Oakland before coming to UC San Diego initially for a fellowship in clinical informatics.
+Kwan is now an assistant professor the Department of Emergency Medicine at the School of Medicine.

 The American philosopher and poet Ralph Waldo Emerson is known for the saying, “Do not go where the path may lead; go instead where there is no path and leave a trail.”
 Emerson’s words of wisdom could easily describe the career of Brian Kwan, M.D., assistant clinical professor of emergency medicine at UC San Diego School of Medicine.
 Along his journey to becoming a physician, Kwan explored many passions and interests, forging a unique path that has allowed him to seamlessly integrate everything he loves into his role at UC San Diego today.